The HeART of an Apology: “I’m Sorry” Isn’t Enough (Part 1)

 Your hurt matters.
-Bring it up as a response to someone else’s and it’s not going to be given the respect it also deserves.
+But it will not receive the respect it deserves if it is a response to someone else’s hurt.
 As related as your hurts might be, it’s a change of subject to say “I’m upset too.”
 If you’re struggling with things the other person has said and done, it is important to discuss those issues.
 However, timing is critical.
 Your feelings and concerns are too important to be used as a simple rebuttal or defense strategy.
 Save them for another time when, at your own initiation, they can be honoured as the focus of their own conversation (Lerner, 2017).

 Rush an Apology and You’ll Ruin it

-Although relationships benefit from repairs happening sooner rather than later, an apology isn’t something to be rushed through.
+Relationships benefit when repairs happening sooner rather than later.
+But you should not rush through an apology.
 When we’re hurt or upset, we want to be understood.
 We want the other person to “get it”.
 Maybe even to get us.
 A proper apology can deepen the intimacy between two people.
 A quick “I’m sorry” however, is likely to feel invalidating or dismissive to the hurt party.
 It sends the placating message: “Are we good?
 Can we move on?
 I’m uncomfortable” more than the essential “I care”.
 There is no timeline for healing even small hurts, and a quality apology requires some time and energy investment.
 Be patient.

 More to Come…